Zachary Smith Reynolds: Aftermath

-That Holman was unable to remember what happened on the night of the shooting is repeated by biographer Jon Bradshaw's work.
+That Holman was unable to remember what happened on the night of the shooting - including whether she shot him or not - is repeated by biographer Jon Bradshaw's work.
 Bradshaw relates from interviews with still-living friends that Holman called them on the telephone in a panic: "She told Louisa [Carpenter] that the Reynolds family were being horrible to her, almost as though they suspected that she had something to do with Smith's demise.
 But unfortunately Libby could not remember anything.
 'I was so drunk last night,' she said, 'I don't know whether I shot him or not.'"

 Zachary Smith Reynolds is buried in the Salem Cemetery in Winston-Salem.